electricbookworks/constitution/en/schedule-6.md

 # Schedule 6: Transitional Arrangements

-*[Schedule 6 amended by s.
+> [Schedule 6 amended by s.
 3 of Constitution First Amendment Act of 1997, by s.
 5 of Constitution Second Amendment Act of 1998 and by s.
-20 of Constitution Sixth Amendment Act of 2001.]*{:.sidenote}
+20 of Constitution Sixth Amendment Act of 2001.]
+{:.note}

 ## 1. Definitions